Stephen Rannazzisi: 9/11 controversy

-Rannazzisi lied about working in the South Tower of the World Trade Center at Merrill Lynch, on the 54th floor during the September 11 attacks, and described his experience escaping death.
-He had said the events inspired him to move to Los Angeles and pursue stand-up comedy.
-In September 2015, after being contacted by a reporter from The New York Times for an article debunking his claim, Rannazzisi admitted his story was a lie.
-Rannazzisi was never employed by Merrill Lynch, which did not have offices in the World Trade Center then, but in fact was working in a building in Midtown Manhattan and was not in either of the towers on the day.
+Rannazzisi claimed to have worked at finance firm Merrill Lynch on the 54th floor, and described his alleged experience escaping the building.
+He also said the events inspired him to move to Los Angeles and pursue stand-up comedy.

+In September 2015, Rannazzisi said his story was a lie after being contacted by a New York Times reporter who was investigating the veracity of his account.
+Rannazzisi was never employed by Merrill Lynch, which did not even have offices in the World Trade Center.
+In fact, Rannazzisi was working in a building in Midtown Manhattan on September 11, 2001, and never entered the World Trade Center on 9/11.

 Rannazzisi released a statement saying: "I told people that I was in one of the World Trade Center towers on 9/11.
 It wasn't true.
 I was in Manhattan but working in a building in Midtown and I was not at the Trade Center on that day ...
 I don't know why I said this.
 This was inexcusable.
 I am truly, truly sorry. ...
 It is to the victims of 9/11 and to the people that love them—and the people that love me—that I ask for forgiveness."

-He appeared on The Howard Stern Show to clear up the story, and said: "When I moved to [Los Angeles], about a month after 9/11, with my girlfriend and she got a job right away, making friends, making money and I was hanging out at comedy clubs"; he also claimed that the lie was made as a way to "fit in" and "survive with the new LA crowd".
+He appeared on The Howard Stern Show to clear up the story, and said he invented the lie as an attempt to "fit in" and "survive with the new LA crowd" after moving to a new city.